AnalyticsFire/mutator-io/README.md

 // Transformers can implement Typescript interfaces provided by output Streams
 // E.G. this transform operation transforms the incoming payload from myPipeName
-// into a DynamoDB delete query, treating payload as the key of the item to delete mutator.transform('myPipeName', (msg): outputStreams.DynamoDB.Message => {
+// into a DynamoDB delete query, treating payload as the key of the item to delete mutator.transform('myPipeName', (msg): DynamoDBOutputStream.Message => {
-  operation: outputStreams.DynamoDB.Operations.DELETE,
+  operation: DynamoDBOutputStream.Operations.DELETE,
     params: {
       TableName: 'processor_test',
       Key: {